damiankaplon/micros-appointment/security-micro/README.md

 ## Related Guides

+- MongoDB with Panache ([guide](https://quarkus.io/guides/mongodb-panache)): Simplify your persistence code for MongoDB via the active record or the repository pattern
+- Hibernate Validator ([guide](https://quarkus.io/guides/validation)): Validate object properties (field, getter) and method parameters for your beans (REST, CDI, JPA)
 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A JAX-RS implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
-- Kotlin ([guide](https://quarkus.io/guides/kotlin)): Write your services in Kotlin
-- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
+- SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI

 ## Provided Code